Monday to Friday

 The main advantage of electric cars is the contribution they can make to improving air quality in cities.
 With no tailpipe, electric cars produce no carbon dioxide emissions.
 This significantly reduces air pollution.

-Average carbon footprint of a car sold in 2020 according to mileage
+Average carbon footprint of a car sold in 2020according to mileage

-Source : Carbone 4
+Source : Carbon 4

 Financial benefits for SMEs in 2023